Brian Kennedy (singer): Career

-In 2001, he released his fourth album Get On with Your Short Life, which rendered only a No.81 placing for its title track in the UK.
+In 2001, he released his fourth album Get on with Your Short Life, which rendered only a No.81 placing for its title track in the UK.
 Later that year, he performed on the original Secret Garden version of the song "You Raise Me Up", which went on to be recorded by many other artists, such as Josh Groban and Westlife.
 This was the song he sang at the funeral of the footballer George Best in late 2005.
-His version was released again in December 2005 and early the following year became his biggest hit, released as the EP "George Best - a Tribute" with Peter Corry.
+His version was released again in December 2005 and early the following year became his biggest hit, released as the EP "George Best – a Tribute" with Peter Corry.
 The single reached No.4 in the UK charts and No.3 in Ireland.

 Kennedy was chosen as the Irish competitor for the 2006 Eurovision Song Contest in Athens, where he sang the self-penned "Every Song is a Cry for Love".
 His performance in the contest's semi-finals marked the 1000th song to feature in the history of the Eurovision competition.
 Following qualification, Kennedy finished tenth in the finals on 20 May, with 93 points.
 The song also performed well in the Irish charts, becoming a No.4 hit.

 Kennedy performed at the opening of new studios for his local station Belfast CityBeat in 2006.
 In July 2008, he joined the judging panel of the Citybeat Young Star Search, Northern Ireland's biggest kids talent search.

 On 23 August 2010, Kennedy played a version of 'Christopher Street' on a small Balcony overlooking Dame Street, Dublin for the music viral show BalconyTV.

-Between 2011 and 12, Kennedy was a coach on the first series of The Voice of Ireland.
+Between 2011 and 2012, Kennedy was a coach on the first series of The Voice of Ireland.
 The series screened on RTÉ during the early months of 2012 and Kennedy mentored the eventual runner-up in the final, Richie Hayes.

 In October 2018, he started presenting a weekly programme on radio station Tipp FM.

 Personal life

-Kennedy was born and grew up on the Falls Road in Belfast.
+Kennedy was born and grew up in Beechmount on the Falls Road in Belfast.
 As a child he suffered from Osgood–Schlatter disease in each leg.
 He has described in public the violence of The Troubles, during his childhood and teen years, including seeing a young man being chased and then shot dead by a soldier a few feet away from him.
 He also would harmonise with police, ambulance and fire engine sirens.
 Kennedy revealed in 2016 that he was battling rectal cancer.

 Kennedy came out as gay before 2009.